-Personal DNA tests from companies like Ancestry and 23andMe offer nearly 100% accurate results for identifying birth parents.
-Although these tests are almost always correct, There are some legitimate (but rare) scientific reasons DNA kits may return false results.
+Today’s DNA tests offer nearly 100% accurate results for identifying birth parents.
+Although these tests are almost always correct, There are some legitimate (but rare) scientific reasons they may return false results.

 Low levels of chimerism can be acquired via blood transfusions, or bone marrow or organ transplants, when cells from the donor become incorporated in the recipient’s body.

 Tetragametic chimerism occurs when cells from dizygotic twin embryos fuse early in development leading to the birth of a singleton with two cell lines containing two different genomes.

 Recipients of blood transfusions may carry bits of DNA from a blood donor for up to a year.2 “Spit kits” use saliva as a carrier for not only epithelial cheek cells, but also white blood cells.
 Although donated blood contains only trace amounts of white blood cells, there may still be enough present to interfere with DNA test results.3